This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Manage stress.
 Stress, long hours at work, and emotional challenges can trigger cluster headaches.
 Find out what works for you to lower stress.

-- Keep a headache journal.
+- Keep a headache record.
 Write down when your headaches start and stop, and exactly what you were doing when they began.
 Record what you ate or drank and how much you slept in the 24 hours before the headache.
 Keep track of the things you did to treat your symptoms.
 Write down if they did or did not help.
 Do this to learn what triggers your headaches and how to make them go away.

 Follow up with your healthcare provider or neurologist as directed: